-- 15. Sometimes the refined petroleum products (e.g. petrol) are to be removed and stored temporarily at a licensed warehouse (depot) before selling to the prospective commercial and retail customers. - 16.
-When the products are removed from the refinery's storage tanks to be deposited into its own licensed warehouse (depot), it is not a supply and not subject to GST. - 17.
-The supply is subject to GST when the products are removed from the refinery's storage tanks to be deposited into the buyer's licensed warehouse (depot).
-However, if both entities (refinery and buyer are in the same group of companies) apply and qualify to be registered as a group, the supply involved is disregarded under GST.
+- 14. Sometimes the refined petroleum product (e.g. petrol) is removed and stored temporarily at a licensed warehouse (depot) before selling to the prospective commercial and retail customers. - 15.
+When the product is removed from the refinery's storage tank to be deposited into its own licensed warehouse (depot), it is not a supply and not subject to GST. - 16.
+The supply is subject to GST at a standard rate when the product is removed from the refinery's storage tank to be deposited into the buyer's licensed warehouse (depot).
+However, if both entities (refinery and buyer are in the same group of companies) are registered as a group, the supply involved is disregarded under GST.